ayn2op/discordo/README.md

 - `Alt` + `2`: Sets the focus on the messages TextView.
 - `Alt` + `3`: Sets the focus on the message InputField.

-TextView:
+Messages:

 - `k` or `Up`: Selects the message just before the currently selected message.
 - `j` or `Down`: Selects the message just after the currently selected message.
-- `g` or `Home`: Selects the first message rendered in the TextView.
+- `g` or `Home`: Selects the first message rendered.
-- `G` or `End`: Selects the last message rendered in the TextView.
+- `G` or `End`: Selects the last message rendered.

-- `r`: Reply to the selected message.
+- `r`: Reply to the selected message with mention.

+Input:

+- `Esc`: Unselect the currently selected message.
+This is useful for canceling an inline reply message.

 ### Clipboard support